SummerSlam (1995): Event

-The final match was between King Mabel and Diesel for the WWF Championship.
-Mabel took the advantage early.
+The final match was between King Mabel (with Sir Mo) and Diesel for the WWF Championship.
+King Mabel took the advantage early.
 At one point Mabel sit-splashed onto Diesel's back, injuring him in reality.
 Eventually, the referee was knocked down.
-Sir Mo and Mabel then double-teamed Diesel.
+Sir Mo and King Mabel then double-teamed Diesel.
 Lex Luger came out from the backstage to help but ended up getting hit by Diesel in the fray and knocked back out.
-Eventually, Luger was able to remove Mo from the match.
+Eventually, Luger was able to remove Sir Mo from the match.
 Diesel was able to win with a rare aerial attack of a clothesline off the second rope.

 Aftermath

 The night after SummerSlam they taped the September 9th episode of Superstars followed by the September 11th season premiere of Raw, featuring the debut of the “Raw on the roof” opening video, as well as the September 18th episode of Raw.

 Lex Luger made his last appearance on WWF television in the main event of SummerSlam (preventing Sir Mo from further interfering), and that led to a six-man tag team dark match the following night with Sir Mo, Mabel, and Sid losing to Lex, Shawn Michaels & The Undertaker.
 After working several WWF house shows over the next few days, Luger would rejoin World Championship Wrestling on September 4th during the debut episode of Monday Nitro.

 Diesel defended the WWF Championship against Owen Hart, Yokozuna, and Davey Boy Smith, before losing it to Bret Hart at Survivor Series.

 The Undertaker's feud with the Million Dollar Corporation ended, and he began to feud with King Mabel.

 Bret Hart continued to feud with Jerry Lawler and Isaac Yankem until the October 16, 1995 episode of Monday Night Raw, where Hart defeated Yankem in a steel cage match.